ssokolow/stuffit-test-files/README.md

 Also, you're not allowed to distribute StuffIt 7.0 Zip self-extractors for profit without a license and I'm unsure whether registering your StuffIt 7.0 is the license being referred to.
+This should be irrelevant since this repository is for SIT/SITX self-extractors, not Zip ones.

 ### StuffIt Deluxe 2009 for Windows